 - to staff from pharmaceutical or biotech companies starting or planning to start clinical development programs having no or little experience with the current GCP requirements,

-- to natural scientists, PhD students and Postdocs of natural scientific and medical degree programs being interested in getting an overview on GCP.
+- to natural scientists, PhD students and Postdocs of natural scientific and medical degree programs who are interested in getting an overview on GCP.

-After course completion, attendees will have developed a basic understanding of GCP requirements for the planning, preparation and conduct of clinical trials with medicinal products.
-Thus, based on their individual background, also participating academic researchers should be able to identify potential occupational fields in the industry dealing with GCP topics.
+After course completion, attendees will have developed a basic understanding of GCP requirements for the planning, preparation, and conduct of clinical trials with medicinal products.
+Thus, based on their individual background, attendees should also be able to identify potential occupational fields in the industry dealing with GCP topics.

 Private registrees will get a fee reduction of about 10%.

 According to local law (Berliner Bildungszeitgesetz BiZeitG) the course can be classed as educational leave.